au5ton/viento/README.md

 <script>

 v.burst({
-  elements: $(".box"),
-  method: "allAtOnce", //Currently the only supported method.
-Chooses this by default.
+  elements: $(".box"), //Required, specifies an array of elements that you want to act upon
+  mode: "allAtOnce", //Optional, specifies if you want to fire the animations on the elements "allAtOnce" or "oneAtATime"
+  sortingMethod: "topToBottom", //Optional, specifies which elements should be animated first.
+Pass an Array.sort() compatible function and use the objects as elements, or use some built-in ones with "topToBottom" or "bottomToTop"
-  animation: { //Verbatim animation object from Viento.fire()
+  animation: { //Verbatim animation object from Viento.fire(), see above for details and arguments
     name: "rubberBand",
     duration: "1s"
   }